Alliaceae: Onion Family

 Notes:

-Very common garden escape.
-Distinguished by its pure white flowers with a dark green stripe in the center of each petal and sharply triangular stem.
+This is a very common garden escape, distinguished by its bright white flowers.
+There is a dark green stripe in the center of each petal, and the stem is sharply triangular.
+Photo #2 by CJH.

 One-leaved Onion – Allium unifolium